ArshdeepSinghSyal/lbs/README.md

 (Please do not update admin password while editing other attributes of Admin's profile.
 Else the admin won't be able to login with the same credentials.
 Appreciate your consideration!)

+### Testing Implemented For Books controller and model

 ### Prerequisites

 Steps to run the project on your machine: